webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

     - Constraints and Risk: Something fixed(must be worked around).
 Threat to project(missed deadline).
     - Success criteria: delivered on time, within budget, meets goals(fit, regulations, quality, performance).
     - Signatures: Project sponsor must review and sign off.
+  - after project charter is signed, identify people who will do the work and have the right skills.
 - **Initiating Project: Stakeholder**
   - engage stakeholder to build and manage relationship throughout project.
   - Engagement Plan: